On Generalizations of the Newton-Raphson-Simpson Method: NRS( ) and trees with negative vertex degree

 \section{NRS($m$) and trees with negative vertex degree}

-To define the algorithms, we define \textit{generalized \L{}ukasiewicz words} (Definition \ref{generalized Luk}) and \textit{trees with negative vertex degree} (Construction \ref{tree with negative vertex degree}).
-The plane trees discussed above have possible vertex degrees of either 0 or an integer that is at least 2.
-We call these \textit{classical} plane trees.
-The trees with negative vertex degree have the same structure as classical plane trees but their vertices may have degree that is any integer except $1$.
+To define the algorithms, we define generalized \L{}ukasiewicz words (Definition \ref{generalized Luk}) and trees with negative vertex degree (Construction \ref{tree with negative vertex degree}).
+The trees with negative vertex degree are rooted plane trees equipped with some extra information.